ChefData/pinterest-data-pipeline545/README.md

 ### Credential Setup

+This project utilises environment variables for a cleaner separation of configuration from application logic, making the code easier to read and maintain.
+The environment variables contain sensitive information like passwords, API keys, and access tokens.
+Storing this sensitive information as environment variables, which is ignored in version control using .gitignore, helps to keep this sensitive information out of the public repository, reducing the risk of accidentally exposing sensitive data to unauthorised users.

+You must set up three files to help simplify configuration management and enhance security:

-1. Create a YAML file containing the RDS database credentials.
+1. Create a YAML file within the repository containing the RDS database credentials.
 The YAML file should be structured as follows:

     ```yaml
     HOST: your_host